remult/remult/docs/guide/tutorial-react.md

    </ul>
    ```

-3. To refresh the list of tasks after a new task is created, add a `loadTasks` method call to the `createNewTask` method of the `AppComponent` class.
+3. To refresh the list of tasks after a new task is created, add a `loadTasks` method call to the `createNewTask` method of the `App` function.

-   *src/app/app.component.ts*
+   *src/App.tsx*
    ```ts{4}
    async createNewTask() {
       await this.newTask.save();